Simon of HMS Amethyst: take the link from the article on this page to read his story PnF Famous Felines banner

 Sea Cadet unit honours Simon

 The Sea Cadet Corps unit of Welwyn Garden City and Hatfield in England is called TS Amethyst and has close links to the famous ship of that name; in fact, Lt Cdr Stewart Hett, formerly of the ship, is their unit president.
-In summer 2006 the unit moved into new accommodation and have recently set about enhancing their associations with Amethyst and her story.
+In summer 2006 the unit moved into new accommodation and then set about enhancing their associations with Amethyst and her story.
 This initiative included proposed visits by cadets to all the Amethyst-related sites in the UK.

 Many thanks to CI (Civilian Instructor) Dave Hart for bringing this unusual tribute to Simon to our attention, and for supplying the photos.